mimolabs/mimolabs.github.io/_posts/2018-02-15-drive-customer-engagement.markdown

 ## Using WiFi to Drive Engagement

 WiFi's pretty popular these days.
-Most probably you cafe, bar, hotel and chipshop has some now.
+Most probably your cafe, bar, hotel and chipshop has some now.